soluna-studios/mail2beyond/docs/DOCUMENTATION.md

 content body however you'd like!

 ### Creating the Parser Class
-The Mail2Beyond framework includes the BaseParser class that includes all the functions necessary to make your custom parser plug and play.
+The Mail2Beyond framework includes the `mail2beyond.framework.BaseParser` class that includes all the functions necessary to make your custom parser plug and play.
 To get started, simply create a `Parser` class that extends the `mail2beyond.framework.BaseParser` class and assign it a default name:

 ```python